bricker0/choropleth_map/README.md

 ![Image of New QGIS document](https://github.com/bricker0/choropleth_map/blob/master/images/Picture4.png)

-*******In this step I notice I still have too many fields – go back and open your csv file in Excel again and only save the fields I want in the csv.
+*******In this step I notice I still have more fields than I will use to generate or style my map – go back and open your csv file in Excel again and only save the fields I want in the csv.
+This step is optional.

 Once you have joined the data, open the attribute table and make sure the data have been joined.